 The Covered Entity may disclose PHI to researchers when their research has been approved by an Institutional Review Board or a Privacy Board that has reviewed the research proposal and established protocols to ensure the privacy of the PHI.

-AVERTING SERIOUS THREAT TO HEALTH OR SAFETY 45 C.F.R. §164.512(j) (See Serious Threat Disclosures Policy)
+AVERTING SERIOUS THREAT TO HEALTH OR SAFETY 45 C.F.R. §164.512(j) (See Serious Threat to Health or Safety Disclosures Policy)

 Consistent with applicable federal and state laws, the Covered Entity may disclose PHI, if in good faith, it believes that the use or disclosure is necessary to prevent or lessen a serious and imminent threat to the health or safety of a person or the public.
 The Covered Entity may also disclose PHI if it is necessary for law enforcement authorities to identify or apprehend an Individual.

-SPECIALIZED GOVERNMENT FUNCTIONS 45 C.F.R. §164.512(k) (See Specialized Government Functions Uses and Disclosures Policy)
+SPECIALIZED GOVERNMENT FUNCTIONS 45 C.F.R. §164.512(k) (See Specialized Government Functions Disclosures Policy)

 Military and Veterans Activities